ZillaZ/Todo-list/README.md

 Todo list web application.
 Made with Svelte and Go

-You'll need SQLite to run the aplication
+You'll need MariaDB to run the aplication

-On the server folder, initialize a database called "todo.db":
+On the server folder, create a file named '.env'.
+It's content should follow the following format:

 ```
-sqlite3 todo.db
+DBURL = myuser:mypass@tcp(127.0.0.1:3306)/mydbname?charset=utf8mb4&parseTime=True&loc=Local
 ```

 Inside the server folder, run the following commands: